galaxyproject/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 {: .hands_on}

-This tool generates a plot output that you can use to visualise how retention time was apply across the samples and along the chromatogram.
+This tool generates a plot output that you can use to visualise how retention time correction was applied across the samples and along the chromatogram.
 It also allows you to check whether the well behaved peaks were distributed homogeneously along the chromatogram.

 > ### {% icon tip %} Tip: Check the impact of RT correction using 'xcms plot chromatogram'